-Does smoking affect the skin?
-Let’s find out.
-Smoking affects the skin and is now a common problem among all men who do cigarette smoking.
+Smoking affect skin is now a common problem among all the men who do cigarette smoking.
 Do you ever think smoking is bad for your skin?
 Cigarette smoking is bad for your overall health and your skin.
 Toxins in cigarettes can speed up the ageing process and create other skin issues, including skin cancer and a dull smoke face.
 Smoking and collagen have a deeper relationship.

 If you already have a bad skin condition, smoking can aggravate it.
 You must need skin treatment.
 Smokers whose skin shows signs of ageing should talk to their doctor about ways to manage their symptoms and options for quitting.
 Once you stop smoking, you may begin to see improvements in your skin.